Testing decoders and rules

 Delete the session corresponding to {token}

-Logging into the Wazuh API
+Logging into the Wazuh server API

 TOKEN=$(curl -u <WAZUH_API_USER>:<PASSWORD> -k -X POST "https://localhost:55000/security/user/authenticate?raw=true")